andy-sukowski/nn/README.md

-# cnn - convolutional neural network
+# Neural Network Library

-This is an n-dimensional convolutional neural network, written from scratch in Julia.
-It implements the following [layer types][1]:
+A small, extensible neural network library, written from scratch in Julia, that makes it very easy to define and train models consisting of the following [layer types][1]:

-* [`Conv`][2]: convolutional layer
+* [`Conv`][2]: n-dimensional convolutional layer
 * [`Pool`][3]: mean pooling, combine neuron clusters
 * [`Flatten`][4]: flatten output of `Conv` to vector
 * [`Dense`][5]: dense/fully connected layer

 > :warning: **Warning**\
-> Further optimization and testing with higher-dimensional datasets is
+> Further optimization and testing of the convolutional layer type with
-> needed.
-Until then, the network is rather slow and unexpected errors
+> higher-dimensional datasets is needed.
+Until then, the network is
-> might occur.
+> rather slow and unexpected errors might occur.

 ## Usage